Xilinx/system-controller-app/README.md

 		getbootmode - get boot mode, with optional <value> of 'alternate' setbootmode - set boot mode to <target>, with optional <value> of 'alternate'

+		listJTAGselect - list the supported JTAG select targets setJTAGselect - set JTAG mux to select <target> as the JTAG controller

 		listclock - list the supported clock targets getclock - get the frequency of <target>
 		getmeasuredclock - get the measured frequency of <target>